syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Working-with-magnification.md

 Magnification of the PDF document can be done in multiple ways and the different ways are explained below.
 By default the viewer control supports ctrl+ mouse scroll to manipulate the magnification of the document.

+In all code snippets that follow, 'buffer' is the byte array read from the PDF file either using FileOpenPicker or from Assets folder, as illustrated in the [Viewing PDF](https://help.syncfusion.com/uwp/sfpdfviewer/concepts-and-features/viewing-pdf) section.

 **Setting Custom zoom**

 The user is allowed to set custom magnification factor between 100 and 300 to magnify the document displayed.
 The following code illustrates the same.